 Branched Drain Variations, Improvements, and Unknowns

-Error: Assuming It’s Simple • Error: Out of Context Design • Error: Overly Complex, Delicate, and/or Expensive System • Context Specific Design • Error: Mansion with a Greywater System • Error: Pump Zeal • Error: Storage of Greywater • Error: Cavalier Disregard for Legitimate Public Health Concerns and/or Excessive Paranoia about Negligible Health Concerns • Error: Treatment Before Irrigation • Error: Greywater Staying on the Surface • Error: Surface Greywatering of Lawns • Error: Irrigating Vegetables • Error: Irrigating Plants That Can’t Take It • Error: Garden Hose Directly from the Washer • Error: Perforated Pipe or Other Distribution System Where You Can’t Tell or Control Where the Water Is Going • Error: Combined Wastewater Designs Used for Greywater • Error: Freshwater Designs and Hardware Used for Greywater • Error: Greywater to Inexpensive Drip Irrigation • Error: Low-Volume Reuse Systems for Toilet Flushing • Error: Use of Government Agencies, Trade Organizations, Engineering Firms, or Salespeople for Design of Greywater Systems • Error: California Greywater Law Used as Model
+Error: Assuming It’s Simple • Error: Out of Context Design • Error: Overly Complex, Delicate, and/or Expensive System with Negative Net Benefit • Context Specific Design • Error: Mansion with a Greywater System • Error: Pump Zeal • Error: Storage of Greywater • Error: Paranoia about Negligible Health Concerns and/or Cavalier Disregard for Legitimate Public Health Concerns • Error: Treatment Before Irrigation • How Dangerous Is Greywater? • Error: Discharge of Greywater Directly to Natural Waters or Hardscapes • Error: Greywatering Lawns • Error: Irrigating Vegetables • Error: Irrigating Plants That Can’t Take It or Don't Need It • Error: Garden Hose Directly from the Washer • Error: Perforated Pipe or Other System Where You Can’t Tell or Control Where the Water Is Going • Error: Combined Wastewater Designs Used for Greywater • Error: Freshwater Designs and Hardware Used for Greywater • Error: Inexpensive Greywater-to-Drip Irrigation • Error: Low-Volume Automated Greywater Toilet-Flushing Systems • Error: Use of Government Agencies, Engineering Firms, or Salespeople for Greywater Design • Error: Guidance from Work-in-Progress Codes

 Example #1: Town—City of Santa Barbara (Branched Drain) • Example #2: Suburbia—Southern California (Branched Drain) • Example #3: No Water—Highland Central Mexico (Various) • Example #4: Too Wet—Oregon (Mulch-Covered Bog) • Example #5: Big Family in New House (Automated Subsurface Emitters)